questdb/questdb.io/docs/api/java.md

 #### Create an instance of SqlExecutionContext`

-Execution context is a conduit for passing SQL execution atrefacts to the execution site.
+Execution context is a conduit for passing SQL execution artefacts to the execution site.
 This instance is not thread-safe and it must not be shared between threads.

 ```java title="Example of execution context"
 final SqlExecutionContextImpl ctx = new SqlExecutionContextImpl(engine, 1);